 It’s About Time You Looked at Your Email Bounce Rate

-While often overlooked, your email bounce rate can dramatically affect the deliverability of your emails.
+While often overlooked, your email bounce rate can dramatically affect email delivery.
 If it’s too high, it can be detrimental to your entire email marketing campaign and you’ll struggle to get the results you want.

 Keep it low, and you’ll ensure your list is healthy and engaged.
-Follow the tips we’ve laid out here to reduce your bounce rate and ultimately encourage more email opens, more click throughs, and more sales.
+Follow the tips laid out above to reduce your bounce rate and ultimately encourage more email opens, more click throughs, and more sales.